bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 It computes phi(P), psi(P), and
 psi(phi(P)), where phi and psi are endomorphisms, and then computes [m]\*P = [a_0]\*P + [a_1]\*phi(P) + [a_2]\*psi(P) + [a_3]\*psi(phi(P)), where a_0, a_1,
 a_2, and a_3 are computed as described below.
-This method is significantly more efficient than the baseline point multiplication algorithm from above.
+This multiexponentation is computed via recoding that reduces the number of additions and doublings to merely 64 of each.
+The algorithm is considerably faster then the naive one listed above.
 In its description we make use of constants listed in the appendix.

-We describe the different pieces that are necessary by the algorithm: point representations and explicit formulas, table precomputation, scalar decomposition and scalar recoding.
-We then describe how these are put together to compute the point multiplication.
+We describe each operation seperately: the formulas for point addition and doubling, the computation of the endomorphisms, the scalar decompositon and recoding, and lastly the computation of the final results.

 ### Alternative Point Representations and Addition Laws